 GTN.
 While GTNs can be related to molar pregnancy, they are typically cancerous.
 This means they can spread to other parts of the body.
 The main types of GTNs include:

 Choriocarcinoma.
 This is a cancerous tumor formed from trophoblast cells.
 It can grow and spread more quickly than other GTNs.
-Choriocarcinoma can spread to the uterine muscle layer, nearby blood vessels, and outside of the uterus to nearby organs or the brain, lung, liver, or kidneys.
+Choriocarcinoma can spread to the uterine muscle layer, nearby blood vessels, and outside of the uterus to nearby organs or to distance organs, like the brain, lungs, liver, or kidneys.
 About 5% of all GTD is choriocarcinoma.
 It is most often found in women who have had a molar pregnancy.
 Less often, choriocarcinoma occurs after a normal pregnancy, abortion, or tubal pregnancy, which is when the fetus grows in the fallopian tube instead of the uterus.

 Placental-site trophoblastic tumor (PSTT).
 This rare type of GTN is also formed from trophoblast cells.
 It starts where the placenta joins with the uterus.
 This type of tumor grows slowly, but it can eventually spread to the uterine muscle, nearby blood vessels, and lymph nodes, pelvis, or lungs.
 Signs and symptoms may not occur until well after a normal pregnancy, an abortion, or treatment for a molar pregnancy.

 Epithelioid trophoblastic tumor (ETT).
 This is an extremely rare type of GTD.
 If it does spread, the most common area of spread is to the lungs.
 It is most often found after a normal pregnancy and can take a long time to show signs and symptoms.